Angophora hispida

-A. hispidas small size, especially when compared to its Angophora and Eucalyptus relatives, leads to it being known by the common name dwarf apple.
+Its small size, especially when compared to its Angophora and Eucalyptus relatives, leads to it being known by the common name dwarf apple.
 It is native to a relatively small patch of central New South Wales – from just south of Sydney up to the Gosford area.
 The plant's leaves are sessile (stalk-less) and hug the stem with heart-shaped bases.
 Its previous name – A. cordifolia – referred to these cordate leaves.
-Another distinctive feature are the red bristly hairs that cover the branchlets, flower bases and new growth.
-This leads to the specific epithet hispida (meaning "bristly").
+Another distinctive feature is the red bristly hairs that cover the branchlets, flower bases and new growth.
+This leads to the specific epithet hispida (meaning 'bristly').